cubenlp/askchat/README-en.md

     askenv new <name> [-a API_KEY] [-b BASE_URL] [--api-base API_BASE] [-m MODEL]
     ```

+    Or generate a default config from environment variables using `askchat --generate-config`:

+    ```bash
+    askchat --generate-config
+    ```

-2. Activate an environment, setting it as the current configuration.
+2. Activate a certain environment, setting it as the currently used configuration.

     ```bash
     askenv use <name>